 WIC Lactation Support Centers – breastfeeding support for the WIC-enrolled breastfeeding mother.

-**Health-care providers have access to breastfeeding mangament support information at the 1-800 numbers listed below:
+**Health-care providers have access to breastfeeding management support via the Texas Lactation Support Hotline.

 Baby Café – Mom-to-mom breastfeeding support located in drop-in cafés around Texas: